wp-plugins/prosperent-powered-product-search/README.txt

         * Negative Merchant and Brand Facets.
 Merchants and Brands to discard from results.
         * Starting Query.
 When first visited, the site will use this query if one has not been given by the user.
 If no starting query is set, it shows the no results page.
         * Base URL.
 If you have a different url from 'your-blog.com/product' that you want the search query to be posted to (For example, if you created a 'Shop' page, with the url your-blog.com/shop, change this to shop).
         * Additional CSS.
-Additional CSS for the shortcode search bar if used.
+Additional CSS for the short code search bar if used.
         * Logo Image and Logo Image-Small, these are the logos associated with search input box.
 Only set one to TRUE.
 (Logo Image is by default set to TRUE.)

-7. The plugin automatically creates a `New Page` called product.
+7. The plug in automatically creates a `New Page` called product.
 Go into that page and change the title to whatever you would like to be visible.
 Also change the template to your liking.
 (On the twenty-eleven theme I used the `showcase` template.)
-    Also, now that the results is shortcoded, you can add [prosper_store][/prosper_store] to any page.
+    Also, now that the results is short coded, you can add [prosper_store][/prosper_store] to any page.
     Reminder, if you use a different page from '/products' to display search results change the 'Base_URL' Setting.
-8. Congratulations, you have a fully functioning product search engine embedded on your wordpress page.
+8. Congratulations, you have a fully functioning product search engine embedded on your WordPress page.
 9. Log in to Prosperent.com every so often to check your stats.